PentagonToy/CSC-HPC-Guide/python-environment/smartsim-environment.md

 client.put_tensor("result", result)
 ```

-Avoid calling `get_tensor`/`put_tensor` every training step for large datasets — network transfer between the x64 database and the GPU node dominates otherwise.
-Instead: pull the dataset (or a large chunk) once, keep it in GPU memory for many training steps, and only write small results (metrics, checkpoints, predictions) back through SmartRedis.
+Avoid calling `get_tensor`/`put_tensor` every training step for large datasets — network transfer between nodes dominates otherwise.
+Instead: pull the dataset (or a large chunk) once, keep it in memory for many training steps, and only write small results (metrics, checkpoints, predictions) back through SmartRedis.

 Other typical workflows: launching OpenFOAM solvers + Python producers/consumers through Slurm; linking external C++/Fortran solvers against the native SmartRedis client; validating producer/consumer config with `pydantic`, logging with `loguru`, profiling with `pyinstrument`.

-RedisAI model execution (`set_model`, `run_model`) is not used in this workflow — model computation happens in the JAX worker, not inside RedisAI.
+RedisAI model execution (`set_model`, `run_model`) is not used in this workflow regardless of which shape applies — model computation happens in the JAX worker, not inside RedisAI.
 Full production architecture and Slurm templates: [SmartSim4CSC](https://github.com/boss507104/SmartSim4CSC).

 ---

 ## Notes

 * Python 3.11, built separately per architecture — never mix containers across architectures.
-* **RedisAI/the Orchestrator is x64-only.** `smart build` is skipped entirely on arm64 (`extra4SmartSim.sh` / `update4SmartSim.sh` branch on `$ENV_ARCH`) because RedisAI's dependency fetch for `dlpack.h` doesn't complete on Linux ARM64 in this pipeline. arm64 environments are SmartRedis-client + JAX workers that connect to a remote x64 Orchestrator.
+* **RedisAI/the Orchestrator is now attempted on both x64 and arm64.** The earlier arm64 failure was traced to two missing/incorrect pieces in SmartSim 0.8.0 itself: no `Linux + ARM64 + CPU` platform config (only `Darwin + ARM64 + CPU` exists), and no mapping from Linux's `aarch64` string to the internal `arm64` label.
+Both are patched on the installed package in `extra4SmartSim.sh` / `update4SmartSim.sh`, arm64-only.
+* DLPack's source definition (`RedisAI/dlpack`, `v0.5_RAI`) was already correct in SmartSim 0.8.0 — the earlier `dlpack.h` fetch failure on arm64 was very likely a downstream symptom of the missing platform config, not a DLPack/RedisAI-on-ARM64 incompatibility.
+* If the patched build still fails on arm64, don't re-patch blindly — inspect the actual DLPack fetch result and include paths under RedisAI's build tree first (Section 13), and fall back to the client-only pattern (Section 14) if needed.
 * Placeholders (`Harry`/`Dumbledore`/`project_xxxxxxx`) are set once in the identity file (Section 0) and shared with the ML stack if you have one.
 * `PYTHON_ROOT` (`PythonSmartSim/`) must stay separate from the ML stack (`PythonML/`) — pin conflicts.
 * `requirements.in` = direct deps, not SmartSim itself; `requirements-$ENV_ARCH.txt` = installed-state snapshot, not a lockfile.
-* SmartRedis client + SmartSim package install identically on both architectures; only the Orchestrator build differs.
 * `requirements.in` is reapplied and `uv pip check` run after any build step, on both architectures — don't skip either.
 * Every `uv pip install` uses `--link-mode=copy`.
-* The native SmartRedis library (Section 6) is unrelated to `smart build`/RedisAI and is unaffected by the ARM64 issue — build it on both architectures as usual.
+* The native SmartRedis library (Section 6) is unrelated to `smart build`/RedisAI and is built on both architectures as usual.
 * If `smart build`'s flags ever get rejected again, trust `smart build --help` from the actual installed CLI over any cached documentation, including this guide.